adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 As of April 2018, the Stock Exchange of Hong Kong (SEHK) is Asia's 3rd-largest stock exchange ranked by market capitalisation, and also the 7th largest in the world.
-With over 2,100 companies listed on the SEHK, there is a wealth of company performance and financial data that can be used to explore various deep learning approaches that could be applied to predict a company's stock price.
+With over 2,100 companies listed on the SEHK, there is a wealth of company performance and financial data that can be used to explore the concept of deep learning and prediction models using various Python libraries.

 ## Project Overview

-This project aims to explore 3 different approaches in which deep learning models and techniques can be implemented to predict stock prices and patterns using Tensorflow and Keras.
-Specifically, this project utilzes Recurrent Neural Networks (RNN), Long-Short Term Memory (LSTM) networks to predict the price trend and closing price of a stock listed on the SEHK using a dataset of past prices.
+This project aims to explore 2 different approaches in which deep learning models and statistical techniques can be implemented to predict stock prices trends.

-The aforemetioned approaches of deep learning application to stock price prediction is as follows:
+Specifically, the aforemetioned approaches to predict stock price trend and price, respectfully, is as follows:

-1. Build an RNN model that would predict the price trend of a company's stock;
+1. Build an RNN model or Long-short term mememory network that would predict the price trend of a company's stock; and

-2. Perform stock clustering on listed stocks on the SEHK based on their historical price movement; and

-3. The Hang Seng Index (HSI) is a market capitalization-weighted index of the largest companies that trade on the SEHK.
-We will use Keras to build an LSTM model that would predict the stock price of a company listed on the HSI based on its previous historical closing price data.
+2. Predict the future price of a company's stock using an ARIMA model.

+Once the above is completed, we built a website that mimicked an individual's stock portfolio with the purpose of linking (1) and (2) together.
+The website link is: [*]

 ## Methodology

-### Predicting stock price trend
+### Predicting stock price trend using an LSTM network

 [*]

-### Stock clustering
+### Predict the future price of a company's stock using an ARIMA model.

 [*]

-### Predicting stock price using LSTM model

-[*]

 ## Results and Achievements

-[*]
+* Built an LSTM network algorithm that could predict a company's stock price trend with approximately 80% accuracy.
+* Built an ARIMA model that could predict the future values of a stock's price for the next [5] periods
+*

 ## Software and Libraries